Security Advisory · v1.0

 Sources

-6. TechCrunch, Unauthorized group has gained access to Anthropic's exclusive cyber tool Mythos, 21 April 2026 (citing Bloomberg). techcrunch.com
+7. TechCrunch, Unauthorized group has gained access to Anthropic's exclusive cyber tool Mythos, April 21, 2026 (free summary of the Bloomberg report). techcrunch.com

 Historical supply-chain references